Scotland national rugby union team: Test Series Victories

+Scotland have previously played one or more series against these nations but have never won an overall test series against them:

 Rugby World Cup

 Scotland has competed in every Rugby World Cup since the inaugural tournament in 1987.
 Their best finish was fourth in 1991.
 In their semi-final on 26 October 1991 Scotland lost 6–9 to England at Murrayfield after Gavin Hastings missed a penalty almost in front of and a short distance from the posts.
 On 30 October Scotland lost the third-place play-off to New Zealand in Cardiff 13–6.
-Since then they have qualified for the quarter-finals in all but two occasions, in 2011 and 2019.
+Since then they have qualified for the quarter-finals in all but three occasions, in 2011, 2019 and 2023.
 In 2015, they came within 30 seconds of a famous win over Australia; however, a last minute penalty sealed the win for the Wallabies.

 Overall

 Scotland achieved 100 points for the first time in defeating a Japan side 100–8 on 13 November 2004.
 The previous record had been 89–0 against Côte d'Ivoire (Ivory Coast) in the first round of Rugby World Cup 1995.
 The game versus Japan was played at the home of St Johnstone F.C., McDiarmid Park, Perth.
 It was the first time that Scotland had ever played "North of the Forth" (i.e. the Firth of Forth) in the Caledonian region.
 In the same game Chris Paterson moved ahead of Andy Irvine in the list of Scotland's all-time points scorers.